kai-st/comm2216-docs-project/docs/index.md

 This guide was created to help the following people:

--   Students in CST's COMP 2522 Object Oriented Programming class as the types of UML diagrams will be the ones required in the course
+-   Students in BCIT's COMP 2522 Object Oriented Programming class as the style of UML diagram will be the style required in Chris Thompson's section of the course
 -   People who have an understanding of UML diagrams and have little to no experience using tools to draw diagrams

 ## Intended Outcomes

+This guide will teach you how to:

-1. Share a diagram
+1. Create and share a diagram
 2. Create UML shapes such as classes and interfaces
 3. Create UML connectors